COOLMudi/Corporate-Bankruptcy-Technocolab/README.md

 ## 🚀 About Me
 Hola, mi nombre es Mudit
 I'm a Machine Learning and Data Science Enthusiast.
-I am interested in Business Anlaytics and Market Research as well as Predictve Finance Analysis.
+I am interested in Business Analytics and Market Research as well as Predictve Finance Analysis.
-I am skilled in Python Language, Data Science and ML , Data Visualisation and Keras/ Tensorflow, Stramlit and Business Anlaytics.
+I am skilled in Python Language, Data Science and ML , Data Visualisation and Keras/ Tensorflow, Stramlit and Business Analytics.